wooz86/cqrs-eventsourcing/README.md

 # cqrs-eventsourcing
-My first attempt at implementing a naive event sourcing / CQRS solution using plain Java (no frameworks and only a couple of dependencies used.)
+My first attempt at implementing a naive event sourcing / CQRS solution using a Java application based on Spring Framework (Spring Boot).

 There's still a lot of things to be done.
 This is just my first attempt at implementing this technique.
 The project includes a basic framework for cqrs and event sourcing (located in framework/), an API-package containing the